I. Statement of Policy

 Students who believe they are targets of sexual assault or sexual harassment may seek advice and referral from both the Women’s Resource Center and the Counseling Center.
 These offices keep all information confidential and neither receive formal complaints nor conduct investigations.
 The Counseling Center is also available to students for assistance on a wide range of issues.

 - Employee Complaints

 Employees should report complaints of harassment to the designated Harassment Resource Person for the college, school, or administrative unit in which they are employed or to the Department of Human Resources.
-Employees who believe for any reason that they cannot effectively communicate their concerns through any of these channels may consult the University Compliance Officer in the Office of Equal Opportunity Programs, or if conflicts exist with the University Compliance Officer, employees may consult with the Vice President for Community Affairs.
+Employees who believe for any reason that they cannot effectively communicate their concerns through any of these channels may consult the University Compliance Officer in the Office of Equal Opportunity Programs, or if conflicts exist with the University Compliance Officer, employees may consult with the Office of the Provost.

 Employees who believe they are targets of sexual assault or sexual harassment may seek advice and referral from the Women’s Resource Center.
 The Women’s Resource Center keeps all information confidential and neither receives formal complaints nor conducts investigations.

 Individuals who believe they are targets of unlawful harassment in their working or academic environments are encouraged to respond to the alleged harasser directly, by objecting and by requesting that the unwelcome behavior stop.
 Individuals may also seek assistance or intervention, short of filing a complaint, from their supervisor or University complaint-receiving officials referenced in paragraphs C (2) and (3) above.